christianpetri/kubernetes-maintenance-mode/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is released into the public domain under the [Unlicense](https://unlicense.org/).
+See the [LICENSE](LICENSE) file for details.